What to do first

 About this page

-Before you call the help desk
+Before you call your support provider

 Basic items you might want to have in your checklist: